CarolinaFernandez/p4-tutorials/exercises/clone/README.md

    make clean
    ```

-The message was received because the forwarding behaviour is
+The message was received because the forwarading behaviour is
 provided.
 However, a copy is expected in the exercise.
 Your job is to extend this file so it initially clones the
 packet to be forwarded.